sage-code/eve/manual/data-types.md

 ```

 ## Explicit coercion
 Explicit coercion is a _forced conversion_.
 Can be used to convert backwards from higher data range to lower data range or from continuous numbers to discrete numbers.
 This however can cause a data or precision loss.
-Explicit coercion is using a functions.
-The function apply to an expression or variable that need coercion and return a result of a new data type.
+Explicit coercion is using a function.

 Examples of explicit coercion:
 ```